cran-task-views/MissingData/MissingData.md

 -   *Administrative records / Surveys*: `r pkg("fastLink")`
     provides a Fellegi-Sunter probabilistic record linkage that allows for missing data and the inclusion of auxiliary information.
--   *Regression and classification*: `r pkg("eigenmodel")`
-    handles missing values in regression models for symmetric relational data. `r pkg("randomForest")`, `r pkg("grf")`
-    and `r pkg("StratifiedRF")` handle missing values in predictors in various random forest based methods.
-    `r pkg("misaem")` handles missing data in linear and logistic regression and allows for model selection.
-    `r pkg("psfmi")` provides a framework for model selection for various linear models in multiply imputed datasets.
+-   *Regression and classification*: many different supervised methods can accommodate the presence of missing values. `r pkg("randomForest")`, `r pkg("grf")`, and `r pkg("StratifiedRF")` handle missing values in predictors in various random forest based methods. `r pkg("misaem")` handles missing data in linear and logistic regression and allows for model selection. `r pkg("psfmi")` also provides a framework for model selection for various linear models in multiply imputed datasets.
-    `r pkg("naivebayes")` provides an efficient implementation
-    of the naive Bayes classifier in the presence of missing data.
-    `r pkg("plsRbeta")` implements PLS for beta regression models with missing data in the predictors. `r pkg("lqr")` provides quantile regression estimates based on various distributions in the presence of missing values and censored data.
+    `r pkg("naivebayes")` provides an efficient implementation of the naive Bayes classifier in the presence of missing data. `r pkg("plsRbeta")` implements PLS for beta regression models with missing data in the predictors. `r pkg("lqr")` provides quantile regression estimates based on various distributions in the presence of missing values and censored data.
+    `r pkg("eigenmodel")` handles missing values in regression models for symmetric relational data.
 -   *Clustering*: `r pkg("biclustermd")` handles missing data in biclustering. `r pkg("RMixtComp")`,
     `r pkg("MGMM")` and `r pkg("mixture")` fit